Abdullah Yusuf Ali: Triumph and Tragedy

 Resignation

 Trouble soon came in one form or the other.
-In 1912, when he was posted to Kanpur, the municipality demolished the ablution area and toilets of a mosque to make way for a road.
+In 1912, when he was posted to Kanpur, the municipality demolished a mosque’s ablution area and toilets to make way for a road.
 This resulted in riots.
 Left to defend the government, Yusuf Ali must have found dealing with his fellow Muslims a challenge.
 Some writers suggest that this was the real cause of his resignation from the service in February 1914.
 A few others cite the death of his children’s governess and the need to go back to England as the reason.

 Yusuf Ali’s resignation was readily accepted.
-In spite of his resignation from the service, Yusuf Ali maintained his friendship with Meston (later 1st Baron Meston) for another three decades till the latter’s death in October 1943.
-An aged Meston would, in the early 1940s, write the foreword to one of Yusuf Ali’s last books.
+Despite his resignation from the service, Yusuf Ali maintained his friendship with Meston (later 1st Baron Meston) for another three decades till the latter’s death in October 1943.
+In the early 1940s, an aged Meston would write the foreword to one of Yusuf Ali’s last books.

 M.A.
 Sherif, Yusuf Ali’s only biographer (Searching for Solace, 1994), commented on the surprising ready acceptance of the resignation.
 He attributed it to the embarrassment that an Indian in the higher echelons of government would have caused many junior British officers.
 After nearly two decades in the service, Yusuf Ali had become sufficiently senior that it became impossible to avoid posting British officers under him.
 They were thus happy to see him leave.